AHRQ's Quality & Patient Safety Programs by Setting: Ambulatory Care

 - Elevated blood pressure, which is misdiagnosed in 74 to 87 percent of children.

 - Adolescent depression, which affects nearly 10 percent of teenagers, and is misdiagnosed in almost 75 percent of adolescents.

 - Actionable pediatric diagnostic tests, which are potentially delayed up to 26 percent of the time.

 Safety Program for End-Stage Renal Disease Facilities Toolkit helps end-stage renal disease clinics prevent healthcare-associated infections in dialysis patients by following clinical practices, creating a culture of safety, using checklists and other audit tools, and engaging with patients and their families.
 The toolkit includes four instructional modules that a facilitator can use to teach dialysis center team members specific ways to create a culture of safety.

 Six Building Blocks and Six Building Blocks: A Team-Based Approach to Improving Opioid Management in Primary Care Self-Service How-To Guide help support primary care clinics as they independently implement effective, guideline-driven care for their patients with chronic pain who are using opioid therapy.

 TeamSTEPPS® for Office-Based Care is a core curriculum initially developed for use in hospitals and adapted to other settings.
 It is a customizable "train the trainer" program plus specialized tools to reduce risks to patient safety by training clinicians in teamwork and communication skills.

-Toolkit to Engage High-Risk Patients in Safe Transitions Across Ambulatory Settings is designed to help staff actively engage patients and their care partners to prevent errors during transitions of care, when patients are especially vulnerable to safety errors, in part, because of a lack of effective communication and patient engagement.
+Toolkit to Engage High-Risk Patients in Safe Transitions Across Ambulatory Settings is designed to help staff actively engage patients and their care partners to prevent errors during transitions of care.